-So, before you chalk it up to menopause, consult with your physician or a Gennev menopause-certified telehealth doctor.
+So, before you chalk it up to menopause, consult with your physician or a Gennev doctor.

-- Vitality – the nutrient-packed multi-vitamin supplement that supports mood, energy, stress response, immune health, joint pain, and inflammation
+- Vitality – our #1 remedy, this nutrient-packed multi-vitamin supplement supports mood, energy, stress response, immune health, joint pain, and inflammation

-- Sleep Premium CBD Tincture + Mint - fall asleep faster and experience a calm, restful sleep
+- Sleep Premium CBD Tincture + Mint -helps you fall asleep faster and experience a calm, restful sleep

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.